-This is a time limited programme (2021-2025) to provide additional investment in our most special places - it will work alongside - not in competition with - existing schemes and add value where it is most needed.
-Over the longer term, Defra would envision the Sustainable Farming Incentive, the Local Nature Recovery scheme and the Landscape Recovery scheme playing a specific part across these landscapes, with farmers who lead on Farming in Protected Landscape projects taking part in one of these schemes.
+This is a time limited programme (2021-2026) to provide additional investment in our most special places - it will work alongside - not in competition with - existing schemes and add value where it is most needed.
+Over the longer term, Defra expects the Environmental Land Management (ELM) schemes playing a specific part across these landscapes, with farmers who lead on Farming in Protected Landscape projects taking part in one of these schemes.